-iOS App Export Options dialog box
+iOS App Export Options dialog

-Output styles can be managed by selecting Edit > Output Styles.
-See "A Guide to QuarkXPress".

-- The Pictures pane lets you set default resolution for images exported for the App.
-Choose maximum resolution and/or dimensions for converted/down sampled images (only applies to images used in HTML5 interactivity). - The Fonts pane lets you enable/disable packaging referenced fonts in the App.
+- Output styles can be managed by selecting Edit > Output Styles.
+See "A Guide to QuarkXPress". - Use the Pictures pane to set default resolution for images exported for the App.
+Choose maximum resolution and/or dimensions for converted/down sampled images (only applies to images used in HTML5 interactivity). - Use the Fonts pane to enable/disable packaging referenced fonts in the App.
 If disabled, the fonts will NOT be collected and the output may not be WYSIWYG.
-If enabled, users will get an alert about font licensing . - The General pane lets you enable/disable converting QuarkXPress Layout Sections to Page Stacks in the App.
-Enable/disable "Continuous Page Stacks" to create a single continuous page of all pages in a section . - The Table of Contents pane lets you select a named section from the list, all the pages in that section will be exported as TOC Pages.
+If enabled, users will get an alert about font licensing. - Use the General pane to enable/disable converting QuarkXPress Layout Sections to Page Stacks in the App.
+Enable/disable "Continuous Page Stacks" to create a single continuous page of all pages in a section . - Use the Table of Contents pane to elect a named section from the list, all the pages in that section will be exported as TOC Pages.
 You may also choose to Include Pages in Publication, otherwise these pages will not be added to content pages.
-Specify a title for the TOC.
+Specify a title for the TOC. - 5.
 When you're finished configuring options, click OK.
 You will return to the Export as iOS App dialog box.
-To capture the current settings without creating an iOS App file, click Capture Settings

-- 5 Click Continue.
-The Export as iOS App dialog displays. - All mandatory fields, as required by Apple to build the iOS Apps in this dialog are indicated with \.
+To capture the current settings without creating an iOS App file, click Capture Settings. - 6.
+Click Continue.
+The Export as iOS App dialog displays. - → All mandatory fields, as required by Apple to build the iOS Apps in this dialog are indicated with .

-• The App Details pane lets you specify the general App settings required for App submission.
+Use the App Details pane to specify the general App settings required for App submission.